-As with each Vintage of ‘Footprint’, only the most outstanding Shiraz from the narrow planted rows of the Penny’s Hill vineyard is chosen for this limited edition, super premium release.
-Vintage 2011 produced fruit of exceptional condition, aiding the creation of a ‘Footprint’ Shiraz which winemaker, Ben Riggs, acknowledges is our best yet.
+As with each vintage of ‘Footprint’, only the most outstanding Shiraz from the narrow planted rows of the Penny’s Hill vineyard is chosen for this limited edition, super premium release.
+Vintage 2012 produced fruit of exceptional condition, aiding the creation of a ‘Footprint’ Shiraz which is remarkably pure, layered and ultra-regional.

 McLAREN VALE SCARCE EARTH

 Penny's Hill 'Footprint' Shiraz was is part of the Scarce Earth initiative, a long term initiative of McLaren Vale Grape Wine & Tourism Association that explores and celebrates the diversity of the region.